[Updated 17 January, 2020]

-- Useful, relevant content on your website is vital.
+- Having only useful, relevant content on your website is vital.

-- If your business relies on local customers, there are SEO tactics you can employ to ensure your visibility online.
+- If your business relies on local customers, there are SEO tactics you can employ to help your visibility online.
 See our article on NZ local search optimisation.

 - Review and improve your SEO strategy using free tools such as Google Analytics and Search Console.

-- Blogging, content marketing and social media marketing increase leads and traffic when the content is of high quality.
+- Blogging, content marketing and social media engagement help to increase organic search traffic and leads when the content is of high quality.
 Always put your customers first.

 A few stats on ROI

-- 92% of search traffic from page one of Google.
+- 92% of search traffic comes from page one of Google search results.

 - Leads generated from SEO close at an average of 15%.
 This is 12% higher than the conversion rate for outbound leads.
 (Outbound marketing involves pushing the message out far and wide and hoping it hits the mark with an audience.
 It is declining in effectiveness.)